 How to Reach Local Customers Effectively Through Social Media

-Social media have become the most influential marketing channel for any business.
+Social media has become the most influential marketing channel for any business.
 They also present a great opportunity to connect with your local customers.

 But each social media is different in nature.
 So, you may find it hard to figure out how to use them efficiently for reaching to your local customers.